scuzzydude/asimov/asimov.md

 Others might just use monkey-with darts and make a map of what works, either mentally or by recording results.

 Both approaches are good strategies to find a solution, and both are demonstrations of integrative ability.
-The map strategy requires many more iterations but in digital engineering is that natural leverage -- something computers can do very quickly.
-It's very easy to design experiments to iterate through a set of possibilities, that's the leverage of Moore's Law.
+The map strategy requires many more iterations.
+In digital engineering that is natural leverage -- something computers can do very quickly.
+It's easy to design experiments to iterate through a set of possibilities, that's the leverage of Moore's Law.

 Digital games usually make you go through a lot of work to keep experimenting with a map strategy, so kids with this ability may tend to give up more easily than those who use a more deductive path.

 Other kids might just be lucky.
 Some will have extra-leverage -- they used a cheat code.
 That's super integrative leverage -- exactly what I do when I Google a solution.
-That approach is a fair way to study and find kids that are can be productive engineers.
+That approach is a fair way to study and find kids that could be productive engineers.

 You find these kids, wherever they are, teach them to code in a summer camp, and they will have a valuable and marketable skill that they can use directly in almost any endeavor they choose.
 More directly, you make sure these kids have opportunity to develop that skill in direct and equitable ways.

-In Academic learning, most kids prime motivation is to get it over with.
+In Academic settings most kid's prime motivation is to get it over with.
 Applied learning is often driven by the desire to increase earnings, a real motivator.
 Having a chance at a high paid profession is a motivation that leverages all parties involved.
 Dedication is required, but knowing you have the basic skills is all it takes to get started.

 Learning to code directly changed my life.
-Thanks, mom, for banishing me to the free NASA nerd camp.
+Thanks, Mom, for banishing me to the free NASA nerd camp.

 I remember Dick Scobee as just an ordinary guy with an extraordinarily cool job.